 Day 3: Shibuya, Harajuku, and MariCar

-Spend a majority of the day exploring Shibuya and Harajuki.
+Spend the majority of the day exploring Shibuya and Harajuki.
 Some highlights include:

 - Shinjuku Gyoen National Garden (technically in Shinjuku, but close by and a nice place to start your morning)